FOSDEM/infrastructure/ansible/README.md

 playbooks will make sure all paritions are erased and the full disk will receive and ext4 filesystem.

-If you ever want to clear the SSDs (for example after the event is over), you can add `--extra-vars '{"destroy_all_videobox_data": True}'` when running the playbook.

 For the bmd-streamer process to work at all, you will need the BlackMagic firmware.
 You will need to drop those files here: